Amazin' (Trina album)

 Amazin' is the fifth studio album by the American rapper Trina.
-It was released by Slip-N-Slide Records and Capitol Records on May 4, 2010, in North America.
+It was released by Slip-N-Slide Records and EMI Records on May 4, 2010, in North America.
 It includes the singles "That's My Attitude", "Million Dollar Girl", the R&B hit "Always" and "White Girl".

 Background and development

-Trina collaborated with a variety of musicians on the album, including Nicki Minaj, Keri Hilson, Diddy, Kalenna Harper of Diddy-Dirty Money, Monica, Flo Rida, Lyfe Jennings and Shonie.
-The vocals of Lady Gaga, who also co-wrote "Let Dem Hoes Fight", were replaced by Harper of Diddy – Dirty Money, because of issues with Gaga's record label.
-The album was first revealed on Trina's MySpace page, with its cover art being revealed on March 26, 2010.
-In an interview with BET, Trina commented on the album: "My fans can expect to embrace my versatility and growth, professionally and personally.
-I am truly excited to share my new album with my fans.
-I worked with wonderful artists...
-It is a blessing to be a woman in the hip-hop industry to be able to put out a fifth album under my career."
+Trina collaborated with an array of high-profile artists for her fifth studio album, including Nicki Minaj, Keri Hilson, Diddy, Monica, Flo Rida, Lyfe Jennings, and Shonie.
+Notably, Lady Gaga co-wrote the track "Let Dem Hoes Fight" and originally recorded vocals for it; however, due to contractual conflicts with Gaga's record label, her performance was replaced by Kalenna Harper of Diddy – Dirty Money.

+The album's title and preliminary details were first revealed on Trina's MySpace page in late 2009, and the official cover art was unveiled on March 26, 2010.
+Discussing the project's direction in an interview with BET, Trina stated: "My fans can expect to embrace my versatility and growth, professionally and personally...
+It is a blessing to be a woman in the hip-hop industry to be able to put out a fifth album in my career."